PSYCH 1001 Sec. 1

 Many lecture classes at UNI or across the country take the lecture and 2 to 4 exams approach.
 While that is traditional and easier on the instructor and some of the class (good test-takers), it is not good for many students and often does not promote good learning and long-term retention.
 Listening and reading just aren't enough for most of us to really learn new material - we have to work with information to make it our own.
 Research has shown that actively engaging the material improves learning and retention.
 For that reason I have planned several small assignments during the semester related to the concepts we are covering.
 Since you can use your text and other resources, discuss (NOT copy!!) assignments with friends, or consult with your prof or T.A.'s, a conscientious student should be able to earn nearly all the assignment points.
 Almost all past students voted in favor of having some of the course points come from something other than exams.
 In all previous classes the points from the assignments allowed almost all students to significantly raise their grade above that which they would have earned from test scores alone.
 But of course you must take those assignments seriously to earn those points, ask questions if you don't quite understand something, and follow up on homework questions that you miss to avoid making the same mistakes on the exams.

 Our text is written in a conversational style that is easy to read.
 You are responsible for that reading!
 Attending class is important - sometimes what we cover in class will not be covered in the textbook.
 But attending class is only part of what's involved in becoming an educated person.
 Do set aside time for that reading, preferably before or while we are covering that topic in class - it is key to your success.
 Do NOT wait until just before an exam!
 You'll need a minimum of 2 hours per Chapter and additional time to do the study aids in the text and homework assignments.
-It is highly recommended that you map out a regular weekly study schedule for your classes (here's a sample completed schedule*) and try to stick to it.
+It is highly recommended that you map out a regular weekly study schedule for your classes (sample completed schedule*) and try to stick to it.
 Plan on reading about 10 pages of Psych per class day.
 Take condensed notes as you read -- taking the time to outline main ideas, briefly define terms, list the pros and cons of the theories or techniques presented, etc.(preferably in your own words, with examples) I know you will absorb and remember material better than if you just read and highlight.
 To encourage you to do so we have a few assignments that require that you take notes.
 Again - this is not busy work but a tried and true technique for increasing learning.
 You might say you've never had to read a textbbook, much less devote special effort to learning the material presented.
-Well, this is just one of the many ways in which college is distinctly different from high school.

 Makeup exams are strongly discouraged.
 If a makeup is necessary you must contact me on or before the scheduled day of the regular exam, provide documentation on why you missed the exam, and the makeup must be taken before the exams are returned to the class.
 Makeup exams will include an extra page of written questions.
 Except under extraordinary circumstances, only 1 makeup exam per student will be allowed per semester.